 Minor surgery (the removal of cysts, warts, etc) will be offered as appropriate by individual doctors following consultations made during normal surgery hours.

-The practice nurses provide clinics for: Diabetes, asthma, COPD, Spirometry, dopplers, INR monitoring, weight management, ear syringing and dressings, as well as travel vaccines including yellow fever.
+The practice nurses provide clinics for: Diabetes, asthma, COPD, Spirometry, dopplers, INR monitoring, weight management and dressings, as well as some travel vaccines.

 Requests for home visits should normally be made before 10.30a.m.
 For EMERGENCIES telephone the surgery at any time and make it clear that you need an URGENT visit.
 When requesting urgent home visits, you will usually be asked to speak to the duty doctor, allowing you to discuss the problem in more detail.
 Please remember that emergencies occur through-out the day and it is necessary, on occasions, for the doctor you are seeing to leave the surgery to deal with them.
 You will be informed by the receptionists if this happens and offered the choice of awaiting the doctor’s return or making another appointment

-The Duty Doctor and Practice Nurses will be pleased to offer advice over the telephone before and after morning surgery or before and after afternoon surgery.
+Our Practice Nurses will be pleased to offer advice over the telephone before and after their clinics, please call the surgery to make a telephone appointment.

 Our staff are happy to look up the results of any test for you.
 We would be grateful if you would allow a week for the test results to be returned from the laboratory.
 To ensure confidentiality, we will ask for some form of identification.
 Test results will normally only be given to the patient and not anyone else.
-Although, in many instances, you will be contacted if the doctor needs to discuss the result with you, it is sensible to confirm the normality of the result yourself.
+Although, in all instances, you will be contacted if the doctor needs to discuss the result with you.
+Please call the surgery after 2pm if you would like to check your results or download the NHS app to view them at your convenience.